wilmoore/reactq/README.md

 Summary
 -------

-ReactQ is an extremely terse little API for managing events and event subscriptions, and event handlers in-process.
+ReactQ is a minimalist API for managing events, event subscriptions, and event handlers in-process.

-This means that when integrated into your application, you can declare that an event has happened (trigger event) and if any listeners have been subscribed to that type of event, any handlers associated with those listeners will be executed.
+ReactQ, when integrated into your application, allows you to declare (trigger) that an event has happened.
+There is no requirement for any listeners to be subscribed to a given event, it is completely opt-in.
+If listeners are subscribed, they will be handed the event's context (object) and any handlers associated with the listener will be executed.

-The classic use-case is to trigger an event and have loggers setup to log that event.
-This mitigates the need to write logging code directly to your model and/or service classes.

 Multiple listeners can be subscribed to a single event.
-Listener event handlers are executed in order of subscription by default; however, this can be controlled by setting explicit priorities when subscribing the listeners.
+Event handlers are executed in subscription order by default;
+however, this can be controlled by setting explicit numeric priorities when subscribing the listeners.
+Higher numbers give a higher priority.
+Higher priority items are executed ahead of lower priority items.
+In other words, an event handler with a priority of 10 will be executed before an event handler with a priority of 5, even if the latter was subscribed earlier.

-A shortcut to subscribing a single listener to multiple events is to specify an event pattern to subscribe to.
-In other words, instead of subscribing to a single event represented as a string, you will subscribe to a set of (one or more) events that match a pattern.
-These patterns are similar to jQuery attribute selectors.
+The classic publish/subscribe use-case is to trigger an event and have an event handler serve as a logger to log the details of that event.
+Suppose you wanted to record a log of every article that has been published through a CMS.
+In this case, the context object would be the "article" object itself which might have accessible properties such as:

+1. dateTimePublished
+2. modifiedBy

+The logger would access these properties and record them to a storage backend.
+This mitigates the need to write logging code directly to your model and/or service classes, allows the event handling to be tested in isolation, and allows for flexible and well-defined extension points.

 From an extremely academic perspective, at work here is the observer (publish/subscribe) pattern, also known as signals and slots.
 See http://en.wikipedia.org/wiki/Signals_and_slots and http://en.wikipedia.org/wiki/Publish/subscribe and